 The simplicity is in the fact that we do the tailoring.

 This is a fundamental aspect of DealTrack’s design.
-Right from initial concept, we have embraced the configurable data structures that are key to making imports, exports and the overall user experience of DealTrack as intuitive and familiar for our clients as it can be.
+Right from initial concept, we have embraced the configurable data structures that are key to making importing data, exporting data and the overall user experience of DealTrack as intuitive and familiar for our clients as it can be.

 So, once we’ve configured your data structures in DealTrack, our import routines then self-configure based on the structures we have created to match your requirements, rather than providing a fixed file format into which a client is required to map their data.